 Debbie Ranniger, Ph.D.

 Debbie joined Etta Projects in 2014 with over 20 years of leadership experience including vice president for advancement at Clover Park Technical College, executive director of two college non-profit foundations and president of the Kent City Council.
-Debbie is a member of Tacoma 8 Rotary, serving as co-chair of the World Community Service committee.
+Debbie is a member of the Passport Club of Pierce County, serving as co-chair of the RI Foundation/World Community Service committee.
 She has a B.A. in art and landscape architecture with a focus on sustainable practices and environmental design.
 Her masters and Ph.D. are in the field of speech communications with emphasis on small group process and decision-making, group and organizational leadership, and strategic planning.

 Pennye Nixon, M.A.